 Everyone in India is your brother or sister and are treated just as so.
-At times it can be confusing when my family refer to my elder sister as I don't have one.
-They are actually referring to a female elder relative which could mean anyone as family's are massive in India.
-After we visited all our relatives who attended My Big Fat Punjabi Wedding, it left me feeling like I was related to the whole state of Punjab!
+At times it can be confusing when my family refer to my elder sister, as I don't have one.
+They are actually referring to a female elder relative, which could mean anyone since family's are massive in India.
+After visiting all my extended relatives during my stay in India, I was left feeling like I was related to the whole state of Punjab!

-Whilst this might seem overwhelming I find it comforting knowing that I have so many people I can rely on.
-I have written about daily life amongst the general public but daily life amongst family and friends is a vastly different picture.
-Everyone is eager to help a lending hand.
-But that also means that everyone knows everyone's business.
-Which personally I don't mind as there really isn't much that I keep to myself.
-It can be a surprise at first when you first meet someone and they already know so much about you.
+Whilst this might seem overwhelming I find it comforting knowing that I have so many people I can call family.
+I have written about daily life amongst the general public whereby people treat me with fear and disdain, however daily life amongst family and friends is a vastly different picture.
+Everyone is very welcoming and always eager to help a lending hand, which also means that everyone knows everyone's business.
+However I personally don't mind too much since I don't keep much to myself, but it can be a little intrusive at times.
+It can be a surprise when you first meet someone and they already know so much about you.

-Family's also tend to live close to each other.
-In my family's instance I live next door to my father in laws eldest brother and youngest brother.
-So whenever you are home alone and need company you just walk down the road.
-Or better yet if my mother in law cooks something I don't fancy I just ask my Aunt what's for dinner.
-They are all only too happy to oblige.
+Family's also tend to live close by to one another, so you are likely to find family's who live in the same street, neighbourhood or suburb.
+In my family's instance they live next door to my father in laws youngest brother and two doors down from his eldest brother.
+So whenever you are home alone and need company, you just walk down the road.
+Or better yet, you can easily just pop your head around the corner and see what's for dinner when you can't eat what's made at home, or when you miss out because your brother in law was hungry that day.
+Thankfully they are only too happy to oblige.

-When I first arrived in India family came to visit me from far and near to welcome me into the family.
-All the women will greet you with a big warm bone crushing hug.
-One of my relatives told me that's not how you hug, this is how you hug.
-She then threw both her arms wide open and wrapped them around me as she squeezed me tightly into her bosom.
-We laugh about it every time I see her now.
+When I first arrived in India, family came to visit me from far and near to welcome me into the family.
+It's completely normal for the women to greet you with a big warm bone crushing hug.
+When I didn't reciprocate to one of my relatives bear hugs, she told me that's not how you hug, this is how you hug.
+As she threw both her arms wide open and wrapped them around me ever so tightly and squeezed me into her bosom.
+It was a great icebreaker moment and now whenever I see her we laugh about it.

-Punjabi people are extremely passionate people and wear their heart on their sleeves.
-Which can lead to a lot of laughter and good times, but also a lot of arguments.
-Naturally living next door to family there will be disagreements and there was such a disagreement the other day.
-The whole neighbourhood were standing out the front of their house trying to listen in on the commotion.
-I went outside for some peace and quiet only to have all my neighbours approach me and offer me a seat as I had sat on the side of the road.
-They then tried to discreetly find out what was all the commotion about.
+You will find that most Punjabi people are extremely passionate and wear their heart on their sleeves.
+This can lead to a lot of laughter and good times, but also a lot of heated arguments.
+Which is certainly to be expected when you live in the same neighbourhood as your family, a scene that I can fondly recall happening quite often when I lived with my in laws.
+The entire neighbourhood would come to see what all the commotion was about and loiter out the front of our houses trying to listen in on what was being said.
+Should I venture outside for some peace and quiet, everyone would approach me and try to find out what was the commotion about.
 As I said, everyone knows everyone's business.